andcoa/HomeLab/README.md

 ### Tools Used

 - VMware/VirtualBox: For creating and managing virtual machines.
-- Windows 10, Kali Linux: Operating systems used for attack and defense.
+- Windows 10, Kali Linux, Ubuntu: Operating systems used for attack and defense.
 - Splunk: For centralized log management and analysis.
 - Sysmon: For monitoring and generating detailed system telemetry.